buckning/myzappi/sqs-handler/README.md

 Andrew was too lazy to rename this module, lambda name and associated roles, so it is still called sqs-handler.

-This module contains a handler which receives the event, pulls out the user from the request and then pushes an Alexa skill message for the user.
+This module contains a handler which receives the event and handles one of 2 different cases.
+1. Alexa reminders: pulls out the Alexa user from the request and then pushes an Alexa skill message for the user.
+2. General MyZappi schedules: pulls out the LWA user ID and performs the requested actions on it

 The flow is:
 1. User asks Alexa to remind them to plug in their car